jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 **Resource Based:**

 - [Bucket Policies](#s3-bucket-policy): Rules attached directly to S3 Buckets where we can allow or deny access/actions in our bucket.
 - Object Access Control List (ACL) - Object level.
+Grant or Deny access, but this rule is attached directly to the object.
+More common ACL.
 - Bucket Access Control List (ACL) - Bucket level.
+Less commom, normally use Bucket Policies.

 **Encryption:** We can encrypt objects in S3 using encryption keys.